- 25 Jan 2024

 Log in to the Azure Portal with an administrator account.

-Select App registrations and click New registration.
+Select App registrations > New registration.
 Fill in the details and click Register.

 After you have created the app, you should see its Application ID and Directory ID.
-Keep these values, they are known as Client ID and Tenant ID.
+Write down these values in a safe place, These values are known as Client ID and Tenant ID.

-In the left menu, click Certificates & Secrets, then click New Client Secret.
+In the left menu, select Certificates & Secrets > New Client Secret.
 Click Add and copy the secret.